 Applicants who are deemed ineligible for the competent authority pathway may be eligible to complete the standard assessment pathway.

 Depending on the outcome of the assessment and which pathway you are eligible for, you may be eligible to apply for different categories of registration.

 The two pathways are summarised in the table below.

 To apply for registration for this pathway, you must follow these steps:

 If limited registration is granted, your name will appear on the public register of practitioners.
-Limited registration is granted for the period of the clinical exam only.
+Limited registration is granted for the period of face-to-face the clinical exam only.

 If you successfully complete the AOAC assessments in the standard pathway (see steps A through to E in the table above), you are considered qualified for general registration (under section section 53 (c) of the National Law).
 AOAC issues a letter of confirmation that a candidate has completed the standard assessment pathway to all successful practitioners.

 You can then apply to the Osteopathy Board for general registration as an osteopath.
 A full application fee and registration fee are payable.